tgvaughan/TransmissionChainAnalyses/README.md

 Once these are installed, follow the instructions given in the files `CH/README.md` (Swiss analyses) and `NZ/README.md` (NZ analyses) to reproduce the results.

+## License

+The source code in this repository is made available under the terms of version 3 of the GNU General Public License.
+A copy of this license can be found in the file named COPYING.